johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 ## Trimming our DataFrame
 We won't be using 55 logs in our analysis, as most of them are either irrelevant for this study or are highly correlated with another log.
-The RHOZ log is trimmed to reasonable values, and fortunately this removes all of the other bad data.
-We are also dropping the first 2000' of data as it is a homogenous unit, and is simply not interesting for this project!
+We can achieve very good results with the 3 most fundamental logs that were mentioned earlier (GR, RHOZ, NPHI).
+The RHOZ log is trimmed to reasonable values, and fortunately this removes all of the other bad data as it occurs over the same interval.
+We are also dropping the first 2000' of data as it is a homogenous unit, and is simply not interesting for this project.

 ```javascript
 # Create a copy to manipulate